Cloudflare Sandboxes and Pipelock: Two-Layer Egress Control for AI Agents

-What Cloudflare Sandboxes ships for egress control
+What Cloudflare ships for agent egress control

 The security-relevant capabilities described in Cloudflare’s sandbox docs and April 13 outbound-traffic changelog: